-Since 2003 the bivy site at the stone bridge has had a number of solar panels and a car battery, which are mainly used for charging lamp battery packs, drill and AA/AAA batteries (and phones).
-Much bigger flexi solar panels arrived in 2007 and a second, larger, battery around the same time (2009?).
+Since 2003 the bivy site at Steinbrückenhöhle (the stone bridge) has had a number of solar panels and a car battery, which are mainly used for charging lamp battery packs, drill and AA/AAA batteries (and phones).
+Much bigger flexi solar panels arrived in 2007 and a second, larger, battery around the same time.

-The system is actually two independent systems running in parallel.
+The system (in 2017) was two independent systems running in parallel.

 The system can be made moderately weather proof, but in very windy or wet weather, it should be bought into the relative safety of the stone bridge.

 The three big solar panels are bolted to the big wooden frame using spare non structural bolts on the frame (ie not on a joint).
 The panels have to be overlaped to fit.
 This whole frame is then lashed to the stone bridge using the 4 spits just above the animal hole.
 The cable with the connectors that fit these panels is then run through the small gap in the animal hole end wall and up to the back of the bivi.
 The solar panel cable is then connected to the solar input on the "bent plastic" charge regulator.
 The big battery is connected to the battery connectors of the "bent plastic" charge regulator